apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

   * `CLIENT_ID` - The "Consumer Key" obtained from a developer app that is registered on Apigee Edge. **Note!** This key  must match the one you configured previously in the webserver app.
 6. Save the file.

-**Deploy the webserver-app project:**
+**Deploy the webserver-app bundle:**

 1. CD to `webserver-app`
 2. Execute: `./deploy.sh`

-## Configure and deploy the login-app project
+## Configure and deploy the login-app bundle

 **Provision the required entities to Apigee Edge:**

-You must perform this step before you configure the login-app project.
+You must perform this step before you configure the login-app bundle.

 1. CD to `oauth-advanced/provisioning`
 2. Execute: `./provision-login-app.sh`

 **TIP**: You can log in to the Apigee Edge UI and see that the developer, product, and app entities were created.

-**Configure the project:**
+**Configure the bundle:**

 1. CD to the `oauth-advanced/login-app/apiproxy/resources/node` directory.
 2. Execute `npm install` to install dependencies.